Failure to Launch: Measuring the Impact of Sales Tax Nexus Standards on Business Activity

 Joint work with Donald Bruce.
 R&R at the Journal of Public Economics.

 We present the first empirical analysis of the relationship between sales tax collection obligations, or nexus, and business activity.
 The recent Supreme Court decision in the Wayfair case upended the long-standing physical presence requirement for sales tax nexus and opened the door for states to enforce sales tax collection obligations on remote sellers that have sufficient economic presence in the buyer's state.
 In an effort to inform the ongoing policy discussion, we make use of state-level panel data to explore the extent to which changes in sales tax nexus were associated with changes in business establishment formation and employment between 1979 and 2014.
-Our results suggest that the gradual narrowing of the sales tax base that occurred during this time period was negatively associated with business activity, as remote sellers enjoyed an effective tax advantage over in-state brick-and-mortar sellers that approached 10 percent in some areas.
-Unwinding half of the observed base narrowing could have generated as many as 161,000 more business establishments and 3.5 million jobs during the time period.
+Our results suggest that increasing sales tax base breadth by 1 percentage point generates 0.14 percent additional firms and establishments and 0.2 percent higher employment levels.
+Furthermore, increasing the share of online companies with nexus by 1 percentage point translates into 0.1 percent additional (small) firms as the sales-tax-collection obligation is dispersed among a larger share of firms.
+Results from a simulation show that unwinding half of the observed base narrowing could have generated as many as 90,350 firms, 113,600 establishments, and 2.9 million jobs during the time period.
 These results provide suggestive evidence of the future impact of sales tax base recovery that will result from more neutral nexus standards in the post-Wayfair world.

 Broadband Internet and Business Activity

 Presented at the SEA's 2020 annual meeting, the EEA's 2021 annual meeting, and presenting at the CEA's 2021 annual meeting.

 Work in Progress